homekube/homekube/docs/inst_microk8s-lxc-macvlan.md

 # Installing Microk8s in LXC container using Macvlan

+The steps on this page are a one time requirement per host.

 ## Preparation host
 Ubuntu default installations enable disk swapping.
 The kubernetes docs state explicitly that its an absolute requirement to